oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 | tunnelbroker.ch              | ifupdown           | v4tunnel           | 3✖/64          |
 | ip4market.ru                | ifupdown          | v4tunnel           | 1✖/64          |
 | netassist.ua                | ifupdown2          | sit           | 1✖/64          |

+These platforms only address the issue of whether IPV6 is there or not, and do not provide quality IPV6 bandwidth.

 ### Initial environment modifications